CHENG-Yuling/PolyU_AAE6102_Assignment2/README.md

 **2. Weighted RAIM Algorithm**

 a.
-Input Data: Load the provided "Open-Sky" data, which includes pseudorange measurements from multiple satellites.
+Input Data: Load the provided "Opensky.bin" data, which includes pseudorange measurements from multiple satellites.

 b.
 Compute Residuals: After computing the position using WLS, calculate the residuals for each satellite measurement: $$\mathbf{r} = \mathbf{y} - \mathbf{A} \mathbf{x}$$